With the right support, someone who has dementia may be able to continue living at home for a long time.

 If the person with dementia develops mobility problems, they may benefit from using a wheelchair outside the home.
 They are more likely to need an attendant-propelled wheelchair, in which case, as a carer, you will need to consider what works for you as well as the person sitting in it.
 This includes issues such as whether you want a wheelchair that can be folded to fit into a car.

 Safety at home and dementia

 Someone with dementia is more at risk of being involved in accidents at home, particularly as the dementia progresses.
 This is because their sense of balance and ability to react quickly is reduced.
-Their memory and judgment are both increasingly affected too.
+Their memory and judgement are also both increasingly affected.

 Stress and confusion experienced by the person with dementia, or tiredness on the part of their carers, can also increase the chances of an accident occurring.
 Furthermore, having memory loss and difficulty learning new things means that someone with dementia may forget where they are, where things are and how things work.